 - Have a financial sustainability plan that demonstrates how they will become sustainable past government investment (for recurring events).

-An event is unlikely to receive investment if it:
+An event will not receive investment if it:

 - another central Government agency is applying for support.